 by David Ribeiro, Research Analyst

-A similar idea has been applied to buildings over the last several years, although building managers may not have the urge tweet about their new personal energy management records.
-Several states and cities have implemented energy benchmarking and disclosure policies that require large commercial and multifamily buildings to be evaluated for energy efficiency, and then to disclose those evaluations to consumers.
+Therefore a similar idea applied to buildings over the last several years.
+Now building managers don’t have the urge tweet about their energy management records.
+Thereby several states and cities have implemented energy benchmarking.
+In addition and as well as disclosure policies.
+Ones that require large commercial and multifamily buildings to be evaluated for energy efficiency.
+In addition and then to disclose those evaluations to consumers.

-Montgomery County, MD became the most recent addition to this growing group with the passage of the first county-level benchmarking and disclosure policy…
+Montgomery County, MD became the most recent addition to this growing group.
+All with the passage of the first county-level benchmarking and disclosure policy…